Ashwini Deshpande: "Disadvantage and discrimination in self-employment: caste gaps in earnings in Indian small businesses" (2016)

-This study looks at data from the 2004–2005 India Human Development Survey, and compares the earnings from a business to an individuals's caste.
+This study looks at data from the 2004–2005 India Human Development Survey, and compares the earnings from a business to an individual's caste.
 One uncertainty from this study is that some aspects of earning may be unexplained, if one company earns more than the other it may not be case the answer is because their caste is different, it may just be that their product is poor.
 In the results around 55% of the gap was unexplained, which may render the results to not be as factual.
 But from the data comparison it was concluded that business owners that are from a lower or middle-case face greater discrimination in their earnings compared to higher-caste owners.